DecentraLabsCom/Marketplace/.github/instructions/common.instructions.md

    - For most composed data needs, prefer using composed hooks with `useQueries` to maintain React Query's caching and error handling benefits.
    - There are currently no services defined in the project.

 5. **Event Context**: Use event contexts to manage blockchain-related events and update cache granularly.
 This allows for better separation of concerns and makes it easier to manage complex interactions between components.
 Each context should be responsible for a specific domain (e.g., user events, lab events, booking events).
+Define and use helper functions with queryClient.fetchQuery on event listeners to keep React Query cache updates consistent (e.g., `queryClient.fetchQuery(['reservations', 'getReservation', reservationKey])`).

 6. **Cache Management**: The project uses granular cache updates instead of full cache invalidation:
    - **Granular Updates**: When data changes, add, update, or remove specific records from cache without invalidating everything.